 MGR.
 PIETRO PAVAN

 RIGHT TO RELIGIOUS LIBERTY NOT ALLOW DISCRIMINATION

-DR. MOHAMED TALBI

-RELIGIOUS LIBERTY IS NOT A TOLERANT CONCESION

-Regarding the nature of the right to religious liberty, there is no doubt that such as it is defined and proclaimed in the Council document and in the minds of the fathers, it is a right which does not allow discrimination; it is identical for all, namely, it is a universal right which belongs to all citizens of all civilised societies of Catholic and non-Catholics, Christians and non-Christians, believers and non-believers.
-"In addition" - declares the conciliar document - "when dealing with religious freedom, the sacred Council intends to develop the doctrine of recent popes on the inviolable rights of the human being and the legal order of society."
+DR. MOHAMED TALBI RELIGIOUS LIBERTY IS NOT A TOLERANT CONCESION ination; it is identical for all, namely, it is a universal right which belongs to all citizens of all civilised societies of Catholic and non-Catholics, Christians and non-Christians, believers and non-believers.

-p h a s i z e enough that religious liberty is not an act of charity or a tolerant concession towards misguided persons.
+Regarding the right to religious liberty, there is no doubt that such as it is defined and proclaimed in the Council document and in the minds of the fathers, it is a right which does not allow discrimwhen hever emphasize enough that religious liberty is not an act of charity or a tolerant concession towards misguided persons.
 It is a fundamental right for everybody.
 To claim it for myself implies ipso facto that I am disposed to claim it for my neighbour, too.